 #3 — Athens International Airport (Athens, Greece)

 And here we go with the top 3.
 We start the creme-de-la-creme of the world’s airport with Athens International Airport.
-I was thrilled when I saw Athen’s amazing performance in terms of service quality (9.0) and food & shops offering (8.7).
+I was thrilled when I saw Athen’s amazing performance in service quality (9.0) and food & shops offering (8.7).
 And since I’ve traveled to Athens very often, I can absolutely agree with the results.
 Unfortunately, the on-time performance does not keep up with the other two aspects.
 Overall, the airport achieves 8.38 out of 10 possible points.

 Athens Airport is located in Greece’s capital and Greece’s biggest airport at the same time.
 The airport has the IATA code ATH.
-With some 25 million passengers in 2019, the airport was on the list of Europe’s top 30 busiest airports.
+With some 25 million passengers in 2019, the airport was of Europe’s top 30 busiest airports.
 Roughly 70 airlines from Europe, Asia, and America operate flights to Athens Airport.
 Moreover, the airport serves as a hub for Aegean Airlines, Olympic Air, Ryanair, and Sky Express.

 #2 — Tokyo International Airport (Tokyo, Japan)